 ‘Beacon of hope’: Amid Gaza war, Indian Muslims take care of synagogues

 In eastern India’s Kolkata, synagogues are managed by Muslim caretakers.
-The war won’t change that, they say.
+The Israel war won’t change that, they say.

 Kolkata, India – The afternoon sun streams through tall stained-glass windows into the Maghen David Synagogue in the city of Kolkata, the capital of the eastern Indian state of West Bengal.